-The Thameslink: Programme will increase train capacity on one of Europe's busiest stretches of railway - the Thameslink route from north to south through central London.
+The Thameslink Programme will increase train capacity on one of Europe's busiest stretches of railway - the Thameslink route north - south through central London.

 The fleet of high capacity, high frequency trainsNew Trains

-By 2018 this investment will benefit tens of thousands of passengers daily by providing:
+By 2018 tens of thousands of passengers daily will benefit from:

 Trains will run every 2-3 minutes in each direction through central London at the busiest times.
-Many of these will be longer creating more space for passengers.
-By untangling the track on either side of London Bridge station we will significantly reduce trains waiting outside for a platform to clear cutting delays.
+Many of the trains will be longer with more space for passengers.
+We are untangling the track on the approaches to and around London Bridge station to reduce the time trains wait for platforms to clear and cut delays.